justkeepquiet/tera-api/README.md

 9. Execute the `node src/app` command, or run the file **tera-api.bat** to start TERA API servers.

 If you don't plan to use [tera-client-packer](https://github.com/justkeepquiet/tera-client-packer) to automatically update the client through the launcher, set parameter `API_PORTAL_CLIENT_PATCH_NO_CHECK` to `true` in your **.env** config file.

+### Admin Panel

+By default, the admin panel is available on all IP addresses on port 85, like [http://127.0.0.1:85](http://127.0.0.1:85/).
+You can change this in the **.env** settings.
+To enter the admin panel, use login **apiadmin** and password **password**.
+These credentials should be used **only for tests**, and in production you need to set up integration with the Steer Server.

 ### Integration with Steer Server